Studies in Additive Number Theory by Circles of Partition: The density of points on the circle of partition

 which we can recast as

-At least $(k-1)$ of these points are points on the previous axis and they lying on the same axis with the points on the other half of the CoP.
+At least $(k-1)$ of these points are points on the previous axis and they reside on the same axis with the points on the other half of the CoP.
 Since the sequence

 are in arithmetic progression, it follows by the assumption

 This completes the proof. \end{proof}